The best early Amazon Prime Day 2022 deals on Apple iPad tablets

 The iPad is great for reading, drawing digital art, browsing the internet and streaming your favorite shows.
 You can even add a Bluetooth keyboard, and use it as a portable laptop.
 (The powerful iPad Pro, in particular, is well-suited for this.)

 Here's a look at great deals on Apple iPads and other Apple products that you can get right now on Amazon.
-And don't forget: You can also shop great Apple Watch deals, Apple Macbook deals, Apple AirTag deals and Apple AirPod deals ahead of Amazon Prime Day 2022.
+And don't forget: You can shop great Apple Watch deals, Apple Macbook deals, Apple AirTag deals and Apple AirPod deals on Amazon Prime Day 2022, as well.

 Best early Amazon Prime Day Apple iPad deals

-There are deals right now for each of Apple's iPad product lines ahead of Amazon Prime Day 2022.
+There are deals right now for each of Apple's iPad product lines for Amazon Prime Day 2022.

 Note: Apple iPad prices tend to vary by color, the amount of memory storage, and connectivity (i.e., you can buy a version that only connects via Wi-Fi, or one that connects via either Wi-Fi or cellular service).
 To make things easy on you, we've highlighted one price for each item.